nowsprinting/test-helper.monkey/README.md

 #### InteractiveComponentCollector.FindInteractiveComponents

 Returns interactive uGUI components.
-If the argument is true, return only user really reachable components (using the `IsReallyInteractiveFromUser` method).
+If the argument is true, return only user-really reachable components (using the `IsReallyInteractiveFromUser` method).

 Usage: